ashanravindu2/Client_Server-Echat-Project-using-Socket-Programming-Java/README.md

 - Git for version control.
 - MySQL or another relational database management system installed.

+📌JavaFX: A framework for building desktop applications with a rich user interface.
+📌Socket Programming: Utilized for network communication between the client and server components.
+📌Multi-Threading: Implemented to handle concurrent communication between multiple clients and the server.
+📌JFoenix: A JavaFX library providing stylized buttons and UI components.

 ### Database Setup

 1. **Create Database:**